juanifioren/django-oidc-provider/docs/sections/installation.rst

 Quick Installation
 ==================

-If you want to get started fast see our ``/example`` folder in your local installation.
-Or look at it `on github <https://github.com/juanifioren/django-oidc-provider/tree/master/example>`_.
+If you want to get started fast see our `/example <https://github.com/juanifioren/django-oidc-provider/tree/master/example>`_ folder in your local installation.

 Install the package using pip::